Published on

 "Your dog's inner ear is responsible for regulating balance and sending messages to the brain about how their body is moving through space," explains Dr. Jo Myers, a Vetster veterinarian.
 "When movement is unpredictable, it’s hard for the brain to process those signals, and nausea results.”

-Car sickness can occur due to any unexpected movement.
-The problem is most common in puppies, as their underdeveloped sensory systems may make them more susceptible to rapid motion.
+This condition is most common in puppies, as their underdeveloped sensory systems may make them more susceptible to rapid motion.
+Puppies may grow out of this as they get older, but motion sickness can be a lifelong condition.

 What's the difference between motion sickness and travel anxiety for dogs?

-How do I determine whether my dog has motion sickness or travel anxiety?
+How do I know whether my dog has motion sickness or travel anxiety?

-It can be tricky to tell the difference between car sickness and travel anxiety in dogs.
-If your dog shows symptoms as soon as it gets into the car, but the vehicle hasn't begun moving yet, travel anxiety is likely the source of your dog's sickness.
+It can be tricky to tell the difference between car sickness and travel anxiety in dogs, but the timing of symptoms can offer clues.
+If your dog shows symptoms as soon as it gets into the car, but the vehicle hasn't begun moving yet, travel anxiety is likely to be playing a primary part in your dog's sickness.

-Similarly, dogs with anxiety may take longer to recover when the car stops moving because they are still stressed about the experience.
+Similarly, dogs with anxiety may take longer to recover when the car stops moving.
 In contrast, if your dog's illness results from motion sickness, symptoms are expected to resolve shortly after the car stops moving.

 If you're struggling to determine the root cause of your dog's symptoms, a vet visit can help.
 Your veterinarian can assess the cause of your canine's illness and suggest next steps for effective treatment.